beaconsproject/disturbance_explorer/docs/user_guide.md

 <center><img src="pics/SelectSA.png" width="600"><br>Figure 1.
 Mapping study area and underlying dataset with the option to classify disturbances per industry/disturbance type.</center>
 <br><br>

-It is also possible for the user to upload additional linear and areal disturbances as shapefiles, which can be included in the mapping workflow or used solely for visualization.
+It is also possible for the user to upload additional (or other) linear and areal disturbances as shapefiles which can be included in the mapping workflow or used solely for visualization.

-Pressing the **Confirm** button loads the study area along with its underlying layers, allowing the user to toggle individual layers on and off in the map legend.
+Pressing the **Confirm** button loads the spatial layers, allowing the user to toggle individual layers on and off in the map legend.

 ### Buffer features

-The **Buffer features** enables users to apply influence buffers around linear and areal (polygonal) disturbances features.
+The **Buffer features** enables users to apply buffers (or zones of influence) to linear and areal (polygonal) disturbances features.

 Users have two options:

-  - Apply an overall buffer on the respective layers using sliders, or
+  - Apply an overall buffer to the respective layers using sliders, or
-  - Enable custom buffer sizes based on industry and feature types.
+  - Enable custom buffer sizes based on industry and disturbance types.

 Choosing **Use custom buffers** will switch the map view to display the table where disturbances are summarized by industry/disturbance type.
 The value inside the 'BUFFER_SIZE' column can be edited.
 <br><br>